1. Certificate - All teams

 - Team players who are selected for an U18 provincial side in the sport are eligible for an Honours award

-- These awards qualify pupils to purchase a badge at the clothing store for their blazer
+- These awards qualify pupils to purchase a scroll at the clothing store for their blazer

 - All decisions are discussed and ratified by the Sports Awards Committee that meets at the end of each season